TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 <% } %>
 ```

-And we'll include the partial just above our form in `create_user.ejs`.
+And we'll include the partial just above our form in `createUser.ejs`.

 ```ejs
 <%- include("partials/errors.ejs") %>